Aliases for NFYA Gene

 GeneCards Summary for NFYA Gene

-NFYA (Nuclear Transcription Factor Y, Alpha) is a Protein Coding gene.
-Among its related pathways are Transport to the Golgi and subsequent modification and Regulation of cholesterol biosynthesis by SREBP (SREBF) and Regulation of lipid metabolism by Peroxisome proliferator-activated receptor alpha (PPARalpha).
+NFYA (Nuclear Transcription Factor Y Subunit Alpha) is a Protein Coding gene.
+Among its related pathways are Regulation of cholesterol biosynthesis by SREBP (SREBF) and Regulation of lipid metabolism by Peroxisome proliferator-activated receptor alpha (PPARalpha).
 GO annotations related to this gene include transcription factor activity, sequence-specific DNA binding and transcription regulatory region DNA binding.

 UniProtKB/Swiss-Prot Summary for NFYA Gene